ewinapun/ewinapun.github.io/_pages/about.md

 social: true
 ---

-Ewina Pun is a doctoral student in the <a href="https://www.braingate.org/">BrainGate group</a> at Brown University.
+Ewina Pun is a doctoral student in the <a href="https://www.braingate.org/">BrainGate team</a> at Brown University.
 Her research interest lies in designing closed-loop brain machine interfaces for applications in clinical neuroscience.

-Originally from Hong Kong, she completed her undergraduate and master degree at the University of Southern California in four years, majoring in Electrical Engineering and Biomedical Engineering respectively.
+Originally from Hong Kong, she completed both undergraduate and master degree at the University of Southern California from 2014-2018, majoring in Electrical Engineering and Biomedical Engineering respectively.
 She wrote her <a href="http://ewinapun.tk/projects/2_project/">undergraduate thesis</a> on adaptive subspace identification algorithm for dynamic tracking.